llandreeall/Image-Brightness-Modification---Java-App/README.md

 At the beginning of the app, the user can choose if the input will be introduced via keyboard or visual interface.<br>
 OOP concepts used: encapsulation, inheritance, polimorphism, abstractization, overwrite etc.<br>
 This app is made of 5 classes and one interface:<br>
--FisierInput.class - the interface with two methods about reading the input and output files.<br>
+-FisierInput.class - interface with two methods about reading the input and output files.<br>
 -FisierOutput.class - abstract class that implements the interface and overwrites its methods.
 In this class the  setters and getters are implemented.
 Also it adds a new  method to get the image address.<br>
 -Fisiere.class - inherits the FisiereOutput.class and adds a new attribute: image adress.
 Also it overwrites the parent methods.<br>